 What are the contest dates again?

-1 August - 23 September 2017.
-We'll throw out any games submitted after 23 September (by the most liberal time zone interpretation of that date).
+24 September - 15 October 2018.
+We'll ignore any games submitted after 15 October (by the most liberal time zone interpretation of that date).
 The winners will be announced at Metatopia

 The players of the game should be able to grab the print out and play, with no preparation beforehand required (or very little at least).
 And above and beyond that, we're looking for set-up that is simple and easy, and few additional props or tools needed beyond paper and pencil.